Sunday, 31 December 2023

 Then, we left.

-It was five years since my last comic convention and around two since I last saw any extended family, so I definitely need this.
+It was five years since my last comic convention and around two since I last saw any extended family, so I definitely needed this.

 Cheers!